brandonburkett/web-developer-exercise/README.md

 nvm alias default 12.16.1
 ```

+Note: If you already have Node installed, it should be fine as long as it is version 12.x

 ## Dependencies
 ### PHP
-Because PHP is in docker, run the following command to install dependencies.
-Make sure PHP is running via `docker-compose ps`.
+Because PHP is running in Docker, use the following commands to install dependencies.
+You can verify PHP is running via `docker-compose ps`.
 ```
 docker-compose exec php composer install
 ```